 Placement Acceptance Form (PAF) - this is a document for NSE students that detail the conditions of their placement at the host campus; this document is signed by the student after a successful placement to accept the conditions

 Pre-Decision - refering to the status of your application, this is the phase before you have been accepted to Study Away through IPI

 Post-Decision - refering to the status of your application, this is the phase after you have been approved for Study Away and before you participate in your program; once you enter this phase, a new set of application materials will appear which are required to remain eligible to participate

 Program - refers to the university/program provider you applied to and includes all types: Exchange, north2north Exchange, Study Abroad, and National Student Exchange

-Program Provider - these are companies that set up the different study abroad opportunities; UAF is affiliated with Academic Programs International (API), AHA International (AHA), Alliance for Global Education, the American Institute for Foreign Study (AIFS), GlobaLinks Learning Abroad (Globalinks), International Studies Abroad (ISA), the Institute for Study Abroad-Butler University (IFSA-Butler), and Semester at Sea.
+Program Provider - these are companies that set up the different study abroad opportunities; UAF is affiliated with Academic Programs International (API), the American Institute for Foreign Study (AIFS), International Studies Abroad (ISA), the Institute for Study Abroad (IFSA), the Knowledges Exchange Institute (KEI), and Semester at Sea.
 There are many more providers out there, and UAF students can complete an Independent Program application if they want to participate in a program with a provider that UAF does not partner with.

 Questionnaire - these are application items you must complete which will provide us more details about certain aspects we need to know

 Signature Document - this is an item in your application that you digitally sign to show your understanding of important items pertaining to your program

-Study Abroad - a study away program typically through a program provider, but can also be an independent program or with a partner university where you do not receive a tuition waiver at the host.
+Study Abroad - a study away program through a program provider.
 Tuition is paid to someone other than UAF.